Speedy Mic

-BO Microscopii (BO Mic) is a star in the constellation Microscopium located about 170 ly from the Sun.
-It has been dubbed "Speedy Mic" because of its very rapid rotation.
+Speedy Mic is a star in the constellation Microscopium located about 170 ly from the Sun.
+Its name refers to its very rapid rotation; it also has the variable star designation BO Microscopii (BO Mic).
 The projected rotational velocity at the equator of this star is about 135 km/s, which, with an estimated inclination of 70° to the line of sight from the Earth, means it completes a rotation every 0.380 ± 0.004 d.